-Applications for research projects to be carried out over summer 2019 are due at 4:30 pm on Friday, February 15.
+Applications for research projects to be carried out over summer 2020 are due in February 2020.

 Sustainability Scholars Grants